DAILabs/ios_logger/README.md

+# Fork information:
+This is a fork of `ios_logger`.
+The primary modification is switching to use the front camera instead of rear camera.
+Ideally this would be put in a toggle, but we will not likely make this change at this time.

 # ios_logger
 Application for logging camera images, accelerometer and gyroscope data,  gps and heading data, motion data and magnet data.